dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.6.4 =
+* Fix: Do not call the facebook api directly any longer

 = 3.6.3 =
 * Fix: Option Cumulate Http(s) Shares not working for sharedcount.com API endpoint
 * Fix: Tweets can be requested via opensharecount.com